CianStryker/Prosocial_Behavior/README.md

 My code for both my extensions and my replications of the relevant original figures can be found under the "Code" file.

+The code for the shiny app can be found under the "Website File".

 # About Me

 My name is Cian Stryker and I am a graduate student at Harvard University.
 I am pursuing a Master’s in Russian, Eastern European, and Central Asian studies with a focus on the Digital Silk Road, or the technological aspects of the Belt and Road Initiative.
 I am especially interested in the digital expansion of Chinese technology and data management systems in Central Asia.
 This replication was the final project for my ‘Models’ class at Harvard (GOV 1006).